xyLotus/DocPy/README.md

 </p>

-DocumentPy is a Python application that runs in a commandline interface environment, made for creating HTML documents.
+<p>DocumentPy is a Python application that runs in a commandline interface environment, made for creating HTML documents.</p>

 # Document Editing Commands
 | Command       | Arguments         | Porpuse                                                  |